Learning Any-View 6DoF Robotic Grasping in Cluttered Scenes via Neural Surface Rendering: Introduction

-Our method learns an implicit scene representation that reconstructs parts of the scene that are invisible, allowing us to render the scene and generate and evaluate grasp candidates even in unseen parts from \textit{any} single-camera viewpoint.
-Moreover, we argue that the local geometric object information is essential for understanding the complementarity between the robotic end-effector and the object's surface for predicting grasp success.
-For that, we view \textit{grasping as local neural surface rendering} for learning local representations that encode the response of an object part to a respective grasping pose.
-We call our method \textit{NeuGraspNet}\footnote{The acronym hints at the novel view of grasping as neural surface rendering, but is also a wordplay for the German word `neu' that means new.} to highlight the importance of global and local neural representations in detecting high-fidelity grasp poses in challenging cluttered scenes from any viewpoint.
-To evince the benefit of our method, we show superior performance compared to implicit and semi-implicit baselines from the literature in simulated environments.
-Notably, we demonstrate the real-world applicability of NeuGraspNet with a mobile manipulator robot grasping in clutter.
+This work investigates how to effectively leverage geometric and surface information about objects in \textit{any scene} perceived from \textit{any partial view} to detect high-fidelity 6DoF grasps.
+We propose a novel method, \textbf{NeuGraspNet}\footnote{The acronym hints at the novel view of grasping as neural surface rendering, and a wordplay for the German word `neu' that means new.} for 6DoF grasp detection building on advances in neural surface rendering~\cite{niemeyer2020differentiable,Oechsle2021}.
+We use a learned implicit scene representation to reconstruct and render the scene globally and effectively sample grasp candidates, even in occluded regions.
+Moreover, we argue that local geometric object features are essential for understanding the complementarity between the robot's end-effector and the object's surface for predicting grasp success.
+Thus, we treat \textit{grasping as local neural surface rendering}.
+We learn shared local features that encode the response of an object part to a grasping pose, enabling fully implicit grasp quality evaluation in SE(3).
+To evince the benefit of NeuGraspNet, we show superior performance compared to representative implicit and semi-implicit baselines.
+We also demonstrate real-world applicability via sim-to-real transfer to a mobile manipulator robot grasping in open spaces.

-To summarize, our \textbf{contributions} are \textit{(i)} a new neural grasping quality network (NeuGraspNet) that can operate on \textbf{single viewpoints} of a scene and is \textbf{fully implicit} in SE(3) and in scene/object geometry; \textit{(ii)} a new structured method for \textbf{sampling grasp candidates in unseen parts of the scene} leveraging global (scene-level) rendering; \textit{(iii)} the re-interpretation of \textbf{grasping as surface rendering} for extracting \textit{local geometric information and features} that capture well the interaction between the robot's end-effector and the local object-geometry per grasp candidate.
+In summary, our contributions are: (i) a new neural grasp quality network (NeuGraspNet) that operates on single viewpoints, \textit{generalizes to any scene}, and is \textit{fully implicit} in both SE(3) and scene/object geometry, (ii) a new structured method for sampling grasp candidates in occluded parts of the scene using global (scene-level) rendering, (iii) the re-interpretation of \textit{grasping as surface rendering} for extracting local geometric features that capture the interaction between the robot's end-effector and the local object-geometry per grasp candidate.